 Other chromosomal abnormalities

-Estriol--a hormone produced by the placenta.
+Estriol.
+This hormone is made by the placenta.

-Inhibin-A--a hormone produced by the placenta.
+Inhibin-A. This is a hormone made by the placenta.

-How is an alpha-fetoprotein test performed?
+How is an alpha-fetoprotein test done?

 What are the risks and benefits of alpha-fetoprotein screening?

-Last Reviewed Date: 06/16/2013
+Last Reviewed Date: 09/28/2014

-© 2000-2013 Krames StayWell, 780 Township Line Road, Yardley, PA 19067.
+© 2000-2015 The StayWell Company, LLC.
+780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.